Proving your identity

 - A current interstate Proof of Age/Evidence of Age/Personal Information Card

-- A Keypass issued by Australia Post with an expiry date on or after 1 October 2020 (whether under 18 or 18+)
+- A current Keypass issued by Australia Post (whether under 18 or 18+)

 - A current consular photo identity card, issued by the Department of Foreign Affairs and Trade.